borisavz/dp-bora/README.md

 store a top pointer for all single input parent nodes (currently, this is only used for pointer to top parent result node, but can be used for sort operators if logical and physical plan generation is unified).

-Generalized transformations that are apllied only on one hypernode (i.e. *commutativity*) only need to check whether the transformation is applicable.
+Generalized transformations that are applied only on one hypernode (i.e. *commutativity*) only need to check whether the transformation is applicable.
 If that is the case, a new hypernode is created and linked as an alternative input to all parents of the original node.